emartisoft/amiget/README.md

 ```bash
 amiget -D
 ```
 You can also use this command to download the same package again.
-You can also use it to resume the download if you interrupted it with `CTRL-C`.
+You can also use it to resume to download if you interrupted it with `CTRL-C`.

 Or you downloaded the package but want to view the readme file:
 ```bash